Sheriff-AA/python-asteroids-game/README.md

 # Python Asteroids Game
-A simple video game based on the classic asteroids game.
+A simple video game based on the classic Asteroids game.

 # How to run?
 ### STEPS: